wiemkefli/attendance-system-geolocation/fixandimprovement.md

 ## 0. Quick Summary
 - **What this project is:** A Flutter mobile attendance app with **Admin** and **Student** panels backed by a **vanilla PHP + MySQL** API.
 Students authenticate via **JWT**, can mark attendance using **geo-distance**, view timetable/history, and receive **background notifications** (WorkManager) if a class is about to start and they are far away.
 - **Major remaining issues found:**
-  - **Hygiene:** `attendance_api/composer.json` fails `composer validate` strict checks (missing package metadata); no CI, minimal tests, and no migration strategy beyond a "drop + recreate" SQL file.
+  - **Hygiene:** No CI, minimal tests, and no migration strategy beyond a "drop + recreate" SQL file.
 - **Biggest remaining wins:**
-  - Make backend composer config CI-friendly.
   - Add CI + expand tests + introduce a migration strategy for DB changes.

 ---